GuilhermeRossato/mexpress/README.md

 ### Author

 This framework was written entirely by me (Guilherme Rossato) over a few days.
-It is currently being maintained by me until all the bugs are solved and will then enter a frozen state.
+It is currently being maintained by me until all the bugs are solved and will eventually enter a state where it wont get updates unless absolutely necessary.